VoronDesign/VoronUsers/printer_mods/RobotRogue/Voron Switchwire Y Tensioner Mod/README.md

 ## Print Orientation

-For best results, orient your printed parts as shown below:
+For best results, orient your printed parts as shown below, or thereabouts:

 ![Printed Parts Orientation](print_orientation.png)